 DUET diabetes was founded in 2015 and is a company born out of the desire to improve the understanding and knowledge of those looking after people with diabetes.
-The service we offer is designed to improve the skills and confidence of the carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people they look after and their quality of life.
+The service we offer is designed to improve the skills and confidence of carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people they look after and their quality of life.

 Director & Service Lead